iharshraj1123/share-file/README.md

 You can share the whole files or whole folder, but folders can be uploaded only from a PC phone browsers have not allowed such features yet (webkitdirectory).

+**Note** : The setup is a bit complex because I want to save space as much as possible.
+Which is more important, doing something complex once or having the pain of less space.
+I allow the server to access d:/ and c:/ cuz we dont want to reupload something thats already on the server while sharing, why not simply use that?

 # Requirements:

 - (optional) basic knowledge of php, mysql and apache servers.